A career that takes you to new heights.

-Register now for Des Moines Area Community College's Industrial Electro-Mechanical Technology program.
-In just two years, you can earn an Associate of Applied Science (A.A.S.) degree and be ready to take your place in the exciting wind energy industry.
+Register now for Des Moines Area Community College's Applied Engineering Technology program.
+In just two years, you can earn an Associate in Applied Science (AAS) degree and be ready to take your place in the exciting wind energy industry.

-The DMACC Wind Energy Program is offered on the Ankeny Campus beginning each Fall semester.
+The DMACC Wind Turbine Technologies Degree program is offered on the Ankeny Campus beginning each Fall semester.

 MidAmerican Energy, as well as other large-scale electrical utilities, continue to add hundreds of wind turbines in Iowa as well as nationwide.